accredible/accredible_certificate/README.md

 ### Introduction
 This module enables you to issue dynamic, digital certificates for free using the [Accredible](https://accredible.com) API on your OpenEdx LMS instance.
 They act as a replacement for the PDF certificates normally generated for your courses.
+An example output certificate can be viewed at: [https://accredible.com/example](https://accredible.com/example).

 The module has been tested in edx-platform v0.1+.